The Shire Horse: Size, Weight & Special Characteristics of the Breed

 How big do Shire Horses get?

-Shire Horses can reach an impressive height of 1.70 to 2.00 meters at the withers, making them the largest horse breed in the world.
+Shire Horses can reach an impressive size of 1.70 to 2.00 meters, making them the largest horse breed in the world.

 How much does a Shire Horse weigh?

-A Shire Horse can weigh between 900 and 1,200 kilograms.
-Some specimens, such as the famous "Sampson", weigh even more.
+The weight of a Shire Horse can be between 900 and 1,200 kilograms.
+Some specimens, such as the famous "Sampson", weighed even more.

 Who was the biggest Shire Horse?